UoB-COMSM0166/2025-group-2/README.md

 Analysing Crazy Bubble using the SusAF framework showed significant social benefits, particularly in the area of fostering a sense of community and inclusiveness.

-Our game design allows for double player mode, which enables shared experiences.
+Our game design allows for Double Player mode, which enables shared experiences.
 This means friends can play together, or players can find new friends by bonding through this game, enhancing social interaction through a shared activity that, in the long run, naturally results in a sense of community.

 The game is also relatively simple in terms of controls, with gradual difficulty progression, ensuring accessibility to players regardless of age, background, or gaming skills.
 To further ensure that all players can easily learn and play the game, we implemented a tutorial feature that can be skipped.